lkrych/cprogramming/three_easy_pieces/my-intro/README.md

 The hardware comes in the form of some kind of **input/output (I/O) device**.
 The software in the operating system that usually manages the disk is called the **file system**.

 Unlike the abstractions provided by the OS for the CPU and memory (processes and address space/virtual memory), the OS does not create a private, virtualized disk for each application.
-Rather it is assumed that users will want to share information that is in files.
+Rather it is assumed that users will want to *share* information that is in files.

+The code in `io.c` creates a file that contains the string "hello world".

+To accomplish this task, the program makes three calls into the operating system:
+    1. **open** - which opens the file and creates it
+    2. **write** -  which writes the data to the file
+    3. **close** - which closes the file, indicating the program won't be writing any more data to it.

+These calls are **system calls** which are part of the API the operating system exposes to programmers.

+For performance reasons, most file systems first delay writes for a while, hoping to batch them into larger groups.
+To handle the problems of system crashes during writes, most file systems incorporate some kind of intricate write protocol, such as journaling, or copy-on-write, which carefully orders writes to disk to ensure that if a failure occurs during the write sequence, the system can recover afterwards.

+### Design Goals of an Operating System

+The three easy pieces of operating systems are:
+1. It takes physical resources, such as CPU, memory, or disk, and **virtualizes** them.
+2. It handles tough and tricky issues related to **concurrency**.
+3. It stores files **persistently**, making them safe over the long term.

+One of the most basic goals is to build up some **abstractions** in order to make the system convenient and easy to use.

+Another sometimes conflicting goal is to provide **high performance**, minimizing the overhead of the OS.
+We'll seek solutions that improve usability, but not at any cost.

+Another goal is **protection** between applications because we wish to allow many programs to run at the same time.